Letudiant/composer-shared-package-plugin/README.md

 ## Reporting an issue or a feature request

 Feel free to open an issue, fork this project or suggest an awesome new feature in [the issue tracker](https://github.com/Letudiant/composer-shared-package-plugin/issues).

+## ChangeLog

+### 1.1.0 :

+* Implement new `symlink-base-path` configuration, as suggested by [philbates35](https://github.com/philbates35), to allow VM users to override the symlink directory base path, see [issue](https://github.com/Letudiant/composer-shared-package-plugin/issues/1) - [More information](./docs/all-available-configurations.md).

 ## Credit